 Building on this foundation, the authors outline their concept of "commonfare."
 This idea of commonfare implies, as a prerequisite, the social re-appropriation of the gains arising from the exploitation of those social relations which are the basis of accumulation today.
 This re-appropriation does not necessarily lead to the transition from private to public ownership but it does make it necessary to distinguish between common goods and the commonwealth.
 This book explains this distinction and how common goods and the commonwealth require a different framework of analysis.

 This volume will be of great interest to all scholars and researchers, as well as a more general readership, who wish to develop a critical thinking of the mainstream analysis of this topic.
 Contributing to the "Marxism-heterodox" approach using rigorous theoretical analysis and empirical evidence, it is aimed at all those who act socially and aspire to a better understanding of the development and the contradictions of contemporary capitalism.

 Table of Contents

 1. An introduction to Cognitive Capitalism: A Marxist Approach, Carlo Vercellone and Alfonso Giuliani

-5. A Financialized Monetary Economy of Production, Andrea Fumagalli, Stefano Lucarelli
+5. A Financialized Monetary Economy of Production, Andrea Fumagalli and Stefano Lucarelli

-6. Instability and Uncertainty in Cognitive Capitalism Paradigm, Andrea Fumagalli and Stefano Lucarelli
+6. Cognitive Capitalism, an Empirical and Theoretical Analysis, Andrea Fumagalli and Stefano Lucarelli

 8. Postface, Antonio Negri